 You may be eligible for Student Support, which is financial assistance provided by the UK Government.
 Student Support is not considered a public fund, so if one of the conditions of your visa is that you have no recourse to public funds, you can still apply for and receive it.
 You can learn more about Student Support on the UKCISA website.

 You may also wish to source money from other places, such as taking out a loan or asking your family for help.

-Another alternative is to consider changing your university plans.
+Another alternative is to change your university plans.
 For example, instead of studying in the UK for your entire university degree, you might consider attending a university in your home country that has an exchange program with the UK.
 That way you can get a taste of British university life without having to pay hefty international student fees.